-We are beyond excited to announce our continuing partnership with ISJL, Institute for Southern Jewish Life.
+We are continuing our partnership with ISJL, Institute for Southern Jewish Life.
 They provide us with modern, proven, spiraled, and scripted programs for early childhood through high school Judaics, as well as kindergarten through 7th grade Hebrew.

-Through this partnership, we are also connected with congregations throughout the South, as well as support systems for training. programming, and mentoring.
+Through this partnership, Beth El remains connected with congregations throughout the South, as well as support systems for training. programming, and mentoring.